nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-The actions required to register a subsystem of an X-Road member as a security server client depend on whether automatic approval of security server client registration requests is enabled or disabled (_default_).
+The actions required to register a subsystem of an X-Road member as a Security Server client depend on whether automatic approval of Security Server client registration requests is enabled or disabled (_default_).

-When automatic approval of security server client registration requests is enabled, the following action must be taken:
+When automatic approval of Security Server client registration requests is enabled, the following action must be taken:
-- A security server client registration request must be sent from the security server to the Central Server by the security server administrator.
+- A Security Server client registration request must be sent from the Security Server to the Central Server by the Security Server administrator.

-Automatic approval of security server client registration requests is disabled by default.
-In that case, to register a subsystem of an X-Road member as a security server client, the following actions must be taken.
+Automatic approval of Security Server client registration requests is disabled by default.
+In that case, to register a subsystem of an X-Road member as a Security Server client, the following actions must be taken.
-- A security server client registration request must be sent from the security server to the Central Server by the security server administrator;
+- A Security Server client registration request must be sent from the Security Server to the Central Server by the Security Server administrator;
 - The requests must be approved or declined by the Central Server administrator.

 To approve a request, it can be done either through in the Management request view list or in the Management request details view.

 On the approval of the request, follow these steps.
 - The request moves to the "Approved" state.
-- The client's information is displayed in the "Clients" section of the detailed view of the security server to which the client was registered.
+- The client's information is displayed in the "Clients" section of the detailed view of the Security Server to which the client was registered.

 To decline a request, it can be done either through in the Management request view list or in the Management request details view.
 On the decline of the request